yildizmy/e-wallet/backend/src/main/resources/docs/how_to_run.md

 <br/>

+> [!TIP]
-For logging in to the application, the accounts given in the "User Accounts" section can be used or a new account can be created via sign up page.
+> For logging into the application, the accounts given in the "User Accounts" section can be used or a new account can be created via sign up page.

 <br/>